gordon-cs/gordon-360-api/README.md

 ###### JNZB_ACTIVITIES

 A record in this table stores all the same fields as an Activity table in Jensibar would.
 The goal of this table was to contain membership information that was to be moved to Jenzibar.
-To do this, one would use the stored procedure `UPDATE_JNZB_ACTIVITIES`.
+To do this, one would use the stored procedure [UPDATE_JNZB_ACTIVITIES](#update_jnzb_activities).

 ###### MEMBERSHIP